dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 For many apps, a basic health probe configuration that reports the app's availability to process requests (*liveness*) is sufficient to discover the status of the app.

 The basic configuration registers health check services and calls the Health Checks Middleware to respond at a URL endpoint with a health response.
 By default, no specific health checks are registered to test any particular dependency or subsystem.
 The app is considered healthy if it's capable of responding at the health endpoint URL.
-The default response writer writes the status (<xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus>) as a plaintext response back to the client, indicating either a [`HealthStatus.Healthy`](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus), [`HealthStatus.Degraded`](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus) or [`HealthStatus.Unhealthy`](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus) status.
+The default response writer writes the status (<xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus>) as a plaintext response back to the client, indicating either a <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Healthy?displayProperty=nameWithType>, <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Degraded?displayProperty=nameWithType> or <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Unhealthy?displayProperty=nameWithType> status.

 Register health check services with <xref:Microsoft.Extensions.DependencyInjection.HealthCheckServiceCollectionExtensions.AddHealthChecks%2A> in `Startup.ConfigureServices`.
 Create a health check endpoint by calling `MapHealthChecks` in `Startup.Configure`.